DaanDeMeyer/reproc/README.md

   This is useful to directly include reproc in another library.
-When building reproc as a static or shared library, it has to be installed alongside the consuming library which makes distributing the consuming library harder.
+When building reproc as a static or shared library, it has to be installed alongside the consuming library which distributing the consuming library harder.
 When using object libraries, reproc's object files are included directly into the consuming library and no extra installation is necessary.